Details of the 9 Days Tour Itinerary to The Highlights of Egypt

 - Egypt’s entry visa.

-Welcome to the “Land of the Pharaohs.”
-Our representative will greet you at the Cairo airport, assist you with the passport requirements, and then drive you in a private, air-conditioned vehicle to a 5-star hotel in Cairo so you can check-in.
+Day 1: Welcome to Egypt: Welcome to the “Land of the Pharaohs.”
+Our representative will greet you at the Cairo airport, assist you with the passport requirements, and then drive you in a private, air-conditioned vehicle to a 5-star hotel in Cairo so you can check in.
 Your tour guide will be with you as you enjoy a dinner cruise with a view of the Nile in the evening.
 You will then go back to the hotel for the night.

 Egyptian Pyramids in Giza